1. Overview

 Select one of the methods below to install Redis Kafka Connector.

-2.1.
+3.1.
 Download

-Download the latest release archive from the releases page.
+Download the latest release archive: Releases.

-2.2.
+3.2.
 Confluent Hub

 1. Install the Confluent Hub Client